Lord, who will you trust with your key tasks during the end times?

 Suddenly, the cabin’s light went out.
 The people inside had realized their danger and responded fearfully.
 Quickly they quenched all the light and became invisible in the darkness.
 No one could find them.
-They were safe, but the cabin was dark and growing cold.
-The people were hidden in the darkness, but they felt miserable.
+They were safe, but miserable, because the cabin was dark and growing cold.

 The Meaning of the Vision

-My heart can’t condemn either choice, because I’ve never experienced the crucible of suffering for my faith.
+My heart can’t condemn either choice, because I’ve never experienced the pain of suffering for my faith.